marceloj/AITutor/README.md

 - Open your browser and navigate to `http://127.0.0.1:5000/`.
 - Type your message in the input box and press **Send**.
-- The app will display the response from Azure along with internal reasoning wrapped in `<think>...</think>`.

 ## Troubleshooting